 30. July 2020

 This year’s collaborative Summer School will provide you with an insight into the latest research in Machine Learning, with a twist on resource-awareness of methods and algorithms.
-The online event will feature a mixture of pre-recorded and live sessions, including a dedicated space for PhD and PostDoc scientists to present their research and a hackathon featuring real-world Machine Learning tasks.
+The online event, taking place between August 31 and September 4, 2020, will feature a mixture of pre-recorded and live sessions, including a dedicated space for PhD and PostDoc scientists to present their research and a hackathon featuring real-world Machine Learning tasks.

 Together with the Collaborative Research Center 876 “Providing Information by Resource-Constrained Data Analysis” and the Artificial Intelligence Group at TU Dortmund University, the Competence Center Machine Learning Rhine-Ruhr will host an international Summer School.
 The free online event will take place between August 31 and September 4, 2020.